nixon-voxell/apu_final_year_project/literature_review.typ

 This system eliminates common issues like null pointer dereferencing, data races, and memory leaks, all of which are common in languages like C and #box[C++].

 Rust’s memory safety, concurrency capabilities, and zero-cost abstractions make it a strong choice for developing high-performance game engines.
-Additionally, Rust’s ecosystem provides robust libraries and frameworks like Bevy for game development and wgpu for graphics programming.
+Additionally, Rust’s ecosystem provides robust libraries and frameworks like Bevy for game development and Wgpu for graphics programming.
 The language’s modern tooling, including the cargo package manager and rustfmt for code formatting, helps developers maintain efficient and clean codebases.

 #pagebreak()